mongodb/docs-realm/source/includes/appschema-functions.rst

    * - | ``private``
        | Boolean
-     - If ``true``, this function may only be accessed from incoming webhooks, rules, and named functions.
+     - If ``true``, this function may only be accessed from HTTPS endpoints, rules, and named functions.

    * - | ``can_evaluate``
        | Document